LDGNet-project/LDGNet/README.md

 project_name: LDGNet-Project
 description: >
   LDGNet: LLMs Debate-Guided Network for Multimodal Sarcasm Detection – Official PyTorch Implementation.
-  This framework introduces an innovative multimodal debate mechanism, leveraging large language models (LLMs) to utilize open-world knowledge for enhanced sarcasm detection in multimodal datasets.
+  Thank you for your interest in our paper.
-  If you have any question, don't hesitate to get in touch with us: 82647084@qq.com.
+  If you have any questions, don't hesitate to get in touch with us: 82647084@qq.com.
 ---

 ## Installation